WPTechInnovation/wpw-doc-dev/docs/java.md

 ## What IoT devices can I run this on?

 Hopefully any.
-We've only tested this on RPi - Raspberry Pis at the moment, but we welcome experiments on all other kinds of devices!
-Note that they will need to be on the same network - and that network should allow for UDP broadcast traffic.
+We've only tested this on RPi - Raspberry Pis - at the moment, but we welcome experiments on all other kinds of devices!
+!!! note

+	The devices need to be on the same network - and that network should allow for UDP broadcast traffic.
 Most mobile hotspots allow this; a lot of corporate networks do not...

 ## Want to contribute?